 – Use the same design principles that would be used indoors.
 Consider traffic flow, create conversation areas, and make sure there are tables where people can place their drinks.

 – Design backyard seating areas in a style similar to that of the indoor rooms.
-A house full of classical furniture inside will look best with classical-style outdoor furniture.
+A house full of classical furniture inside will look best with classical-style patio sofas and outdoor furniture.

 – Lay an area rug made of a weather-resistant material.
 It will help define the seating area.